der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListSelector.md

 ### Returns:
 |Type|Description|
 |-|-
-[NegativeKeywordListSelector](./NegativeKeywordListSelector)|The selector with the condition applied.
+[NegativeKeywordListSelector](./NegativeKeywordListSelector)|Selector with the condition applied.

 ## <a name="withids~long-ids~"></a>withIds(long[] ids)
 Returns a selector that will return only negative keyword lists with the specified IDs.